 For instance, farms can claim all their eggs are “cage-free” when only a small portion of their chickens are permitted only seasonal access to the outdoors.
 The rest of the chickens, also labeled “cage-free,” are overcrowded in warehouses, where the accumulated waste of thousands of birds can cause painful burns and even blindness.

 Farms can still cut off the beaks of chickens without anesthesia in order to limit the cannibalism chickens engage in when overcrowded, which can make eating so painful that they die of starvation.
 Chickens can also be genetically modified for rapid growth – and many “humane” certified chickens raised for meat are – resulting in debilitating joint diseases that cause chronic pain.
-Additionally, the genetic modifications can causing bone weakness so severe that chickens cannot support their own weight and live on the verge of structural collapse.
+Additionally, the genetic modifications can cause bone weakness so severe that chickens cannot support their own weight and live on the verge of structural collapse.

 But this ill treatment is not limited to chickens.
 On “humane” farms, animals can be mutilated by having their teeth ground down and their tails, horns, and genitals cut off without anesthesia.
 And when they give birth, after having been forcefully impregnated, their children are taken away to be killed for meat.
 Then, the whole, cruel process begins again.
 Until it stops: For once they have borne all the children, laid all the eggs, and produced all the milk that they can, animals are shipped to the slaughterhouse, where every animal from “factory,” “humane,” and “family” farms suffers the same terrifying and painful end.
 It is for this reason that humane meat is not just non-existent in-practice; it is impossible under any circumstances.
 No matter the conditions before their death, animals raised for food always suffer the same fate, and that will always be inhumane.